 Victim reports frequently mention being approached by Jaipur-based advisors, highlighting how local support adds a deceptive sense of trust.

-However, xpo.ru’s legal headquarters are in Moscow, Russia—there’s no official Indian or Jaipur branch, and all city-based activities are run by independent recruiters with no legal standing.
+However, xpo.ru’s legal headquarters are in Moscow, Russia; there’s no official Indian or Jaipur branch, and all city-based activities are run by independent recruiters, which proves that XPO is illegal in India.

 Once people attempt to withdraw their money, accounts get blocked and support vanishes, with agents demanding extra “release fees” or disappearing altogether.

-Scam exposés, user complaints, and YouTube reviews consistently flag these Jaipur activities as the engine of xpo.ru’s Ponzi scheme in India, demonstrating classic red flags like blocked withdrawals and fake profits.
+Scam exposés, user-registered XPO.ru complaints, and YouTube reviews consistently flag these Jaipur activities as the engine of xpo.ru’s Ponzi scheme in India, demonstrating classic red flags like blocked withdrawals and fake profits.

 The Reserve Bank of India has officially warned against xpo.ru, and consumer watchdogs urge everyone to avoid both the app and its network of local agents—especially those operating from Jaipur.